mauricekraus/quants-generate/README.md

 - Many generators correctly handle synonyms, but some do not because this is not present in the current set of possible actions.
 Before adding synonyms, checking if each generator handles them correctly would be necessary.

 QuAnTS is inspired by the style of [ScienceQA](https://huggingface.co/datasets/derek-thomas/ScienceQA?row=1).

+## License and Citation

+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+For using the dataset and citing it, please see [the huggingface dataset repository](https://huggingface.co/datasets/dasyd/quants#licensing-citation-and-acknowledgments).